 |December 31 of odd years||January 1 – December 31 biennially, ending in odd-numbered years||80 hours||None|

 Subject Area Requirements

-For CPAs in Hawaii, the sole subject requirement is to complete 4 hours of professional ethics training during each recertification period (two years).
+For Hawaii CPAs, the sole subject requirement is to complete 4 hours of professional ethics training during each recertification period.

 Credit Limitations and Calculation

-Instruction or presentation is a valid method for obtaining CPE credit in the state of Hawaii, with the limit being 40 hours (50% of the maximum required credits) through this method.
-Credit for teaching the same course in the same recertification period is awarded only once.
-Here, credit is given for presentation time only.
+Instruction is a valid CPE method in Hawaii, though it carries a 40 hour limit.
+However, credit for teaching the same course in the same recertification period is awarded only once.
+And furthermore, credit is given for presentation time only.

-Active participation in college or university courses is a Board-approved method of continuing professional education, which is calculated as 15 CPE credits per semester hour and 10 CPE credits per quarter hour.
-Non-credit university courses are worth 1 CPE hour for each hour of class participation.
+Active participation in college or university courses is also a Board-approved method of CPE.
+Overall, it calculates as 15 CPE credits per semester hour and 10 CPE credits per quarter hour.
+However, non-credit university courses are also worth 1 CPE hour for each hour of class participation.

-Self-study course credit has no stated limitations by the Board.
+Self-study course credit has no stated limitations further regulated by the Board.